Jalan Bani Bu Ali

-Jalan Bani Bu Ali (ولاية جعلان بني بو علي) is a commercial town and tourist destination in Oman.
+Jalan Bani Bu Ali (ولاية جعلان بني بو علي; also transliterated as Jalan Bani Buali) is a commercial town and tourist destination in Oman.

 There are many shops and supermarkets, but most famous is the traditional souq.
 This suq is in the south of the town about 1km from the centre and is open on Friday morning.
 In this suq there are many modern and traditional goods.
-Also there are many wadis which contain different types of trees and fascinatingly shaped sand dunes with pools of standing water between them.
+Also there are many wadis which contain different types of trees and sand dunes with pools of standing water between them.
 These islands of vegetation play a role in creating a micro-climate.
-In summer when everywhere in Oman is hot, Jalan has its own special rainy season which affects the harvest of agricultural products.
+In summer when everywhere in Oman is hot, Jalan has its own rainy season, which affects the harvest of agricultural products.
 The coast receives many visitors from different parts of the world.

 The town is the site of an expedition in 1821 by the forces of the British East India Company in support of the Sultan of Oman when local Arab tribes rebelled, turned pirate and plundered British ships in the Gulf of Oman.

-Climate

-The Governorate of Jalan Bani Bu Ali is characterized by its moderate climate throughout the year, mainly influenced by the cold winds blowing from the shores of the Arabian Sea and the Indian Ocean.
-These winds carry clouds and rain mist, giving its shores a mild and moderate atmosphere.
-This climate, in itself, is considered a tourist attraction for the governorate.
-However, it is not the only feature.
-There are valleys with dense vegetation, the most important of which are: Hased Valley, Sal Valley, Rawdah Valley, Abu Fashigha Valley, Al-Lubaida Valley, and Grif Valley.
-The third feature is the spread of plateaus, the most important of which are: Abu Al-Hais, Al-Zahir, Al-Sayeh, Hamad, Ziyad, Al-Jaidr, Al-Fulayj, Al-Rahyan, Al-Jadid, Jadiran, Zowaid, and Bihbouh.
-There are also about 52 springs used for irrigation, each with its own water distribution system, similar to the plateau system.

-Population

-The population of the Governorate of Jalan Bani Bu Ali is 61,356, with 52,835 Omanis and 8,521 expatriates, according to the 2010 census.